jomirusergiu/R_MULTI_THREADING/README.md

 R_MULTI_THREADING
 =========

-R_MULTI_THREADING is a small C++ project showing some basic examples on multhithreading, for executing several tasks in parallel, based on Pthreads.
+R_MULTI_THREADING is a small C project showing some basic examples on multhithreading, for executing several tasks in parallel, based on Pthreads.

 INTRODUCTION
 -------------